• About

 • Share on Mastodon (Opens in new window) Mastodon

-≈ Comments Off on THE BEADY EYE SAYS: THAT THE DECISION/POLICY MAKERS DO NOT APPRECIATE THE GRAVITY OF THE SITUATION.
+≈ Comments Off on THE BEADY EYE SAYS: THE WORLD OF WORK IS IN A STATE OF FLUX.

 Tags